-The Exchange has filed the proposed rule change pursuant to Section 19(b)(3)(A)(iii) of the Act17 and Rule 19b-4(f)(6) thereunder.18 Because the proposed rule change does not: (i) significantly affect the protection of investors or the public interest; (ii) impose any significant burden on competition; and (iii) become operative prior to 30 days from the date on which it was filed, or such shorter time as the Commission may designate, if consistent with the protection of investors and the public interest, the proposed rule change has become effective pursuant to Section 19(b)(3)(A) of the Act and Rule 19b-4(f)(6)(iii) thereunder.
+Because the foregoing proposed rule change does not: (i) significantly affect the protection of investors or the public interest; (ii) impose any significant burden on competition; and (iii) become operative for 30 days from the date on which it was filed, or such shorter time as the Commission may designate, it has become effective pursuant to Section 19(b)(3)(A) of the Act 17 and Rule 19b-4(f)(6) thereunder.
+18

-A proposed rule change filed under Rule 19b-4(f)(6)19 normally does not become operative prior to 30 days after the date of the filing.
+A proposed rule change filed under Rule 19b-4(f)(6) 19 normally does not become operative prior to 30 days after the date of the filing.
 However, pursuant to Rule 19b4(f)(6)(iii),20 the Commission may designate a shorter time if such action is consistent with the protection of investors and the public interest.
-The Exchange has asked the Commission to waive the 30-day operative delay so that the proposal may become operative immediately upon filing.
+NYSE has asked the Commission to waive the 30-day operative delay so that the proposed rule change may become operative upon filing.
+NYSE states that waiving the 30-day delay in this manner would allow the Exchange to address an unusual and time sensitive situation in which a firm subject to a statutory disqualification seeks to become an Exchange member organization during the pendency of the process by which the firm is seeking relief from the